need4swede/wiki-go/data/documents/getting-started/installation/document.md

 The beta program has two roles, and they mean different things depending on whether a platform has launched:

 **Passengers** test platforms that haven't reached the App Store yet.
 Anyone can board through the Discord flow above.
-Right now that's iPhone and iPad.
-When a platform launches, its public beta ends and testers move to the App Store version.
+When a platform launches on the App Store, its public beta ends and testers move to the App Store version.

 **Pilots** fly ahead of the App Store: preview builds of released platforms before everyone else gets them.
 Pilot access is a benefit of [Neptune Pro's Lifetime tier](/neptune-pro).
-Select **Join Pilot Program** inside Neptune, confirm the email address you use with TestFlight, and your Lifetime purchase is verified automatically.
-This feature is still pending some backend updates from Apple before being made available.
+If you've purchased Neptune Pro Lifetime, please send a message to the [Discord](https://discord.gg/HTuf4HPMbP) admin and they will instruct you on how to receive your Pilot wings.

-One quirk to know: TestFlight builds can't see App Store purchases, so inside a Pilot build you activate Pro with a free test purchase.
+> TestFlight builds can't see App Store purchases, so inside a Pilot build you activate Pro with a free test purchase.
 Your real Lifetime purchase stays untouched and keeps working in the App Store version.

 ## After Installation

 Once installed, Neptune walks you through setup on every device.
-See [Setup](/getting-started/setup) for detailed instructions, and [Devices](/getting-started/devices) for what to expect on each screen.
+See [Setup](/getting-started/setup) for instructions on how to setup your Neptune client.